microlinkhq/metascraper/CONTRIBUTING.md

 ## Testing your Rules

-Since the order of the rules are important, testing it is also an important thing in order to be sure more popular rules are executed first over less popular rules.
+Since the order of the rules is important, testing it is also an important thing in order to be sure more popular rules are executed first over less popular rules.

 ### Writing Unitary Test

-Just write some HTML markup and as many tests you need in order to determinate the rules are sorted correctly:
+Just write some HTML markup and as many tests you need in order to determine the rules are sorted correctly:

 ```js
 /* test/unit/index.js */